Interactive Theorem Proving (conference)

 Interactive Theorem Proving (ITP) is an annual international academic conference on the topic of automated theorem proving, proof assistants and related topics, ranging from theoretical foundations to implementation aspects and applications in program verification, security, and formalization of mathematics.

-ITP brings together the communities using many systems based on higher-order logic such as ACL2, Coq, Mizar, HOL, Isabelle, Lean, NuPRL, PVS, and Twelf.
+ITP brings together the communities using many systems based on higher-order logic such as ACL2, Rocq, Mizar, HOL, Isabelle, Lean, NuPRL, PVS, and Twelf.
 Individual workshops or meetings devoted to individual systems are usually held concurrently with the conference.